BJP defeats Cong to win senior deputy mayor, deputy mayor posts in Chandigarh Municipal Corporation | Politics

 Congress councillors Gabi and Devi had moved the high court, challenging the notification of the Chandigarh deputy commissioner for conducting the polls for these posts on February 27.

-Then the Union territory administration withdrew its earlier notification and issued the fresh notification for holding the poll on March 4.
+The Union territory administration subsequently withdrew its earlier notification and issued the fresh notification for holding the poll on March 4.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)